Chalamet, Styles, de Armas: Next-gen stars to light up Venice film fest

 Perhaps the most anticipated premiere will be for Monroe biopic Blonde, a dark retelling of the icon's tragic life.

-Meanwhile, the army of Chalamet fans are ravenous for Bones And All, reuniting him with Call Me By Your Name director Luca Guadagnino for what is billed as a "cannibal romance".
+Meanwhile, Chalamet's legions of fans are ravenous for Bones And All, reuniting him with Call Me By Your Name (2017) director Luca Guadagnino for what is billed as a "cannibal romance".

 And the Internet can barely contain itself over the premiere of Don't Worry Darling, starring Styles - one of the biggest-selling musicians in the world - alongside Florence Pugh in a thriller about an isolated 1950s community.

-Amid a wave of rumours about its sex scenes and a supposed rivalry between Pugh and director Olivia Wilde (also Styles' girlfriend), it is not yet known whether the singer will appear in Venice.
+Amid a wave of rumours about its sex scenes and a supposed rivalry between Pugh and director Olivia Wilde - who is also Styles' girlfriend - it is not yet known whether the singer will appear in Venice.

 The festival, which runs until Sept 10, is well-timed to kick-start Oscar campaigns, and Hollywood has increasingly used Venice to launch prestige productions such as A Star Is Born (2018), La La Land (2016) and Nomadland (2020).

-Another Venice regular, Alejandro Gonzalez Inarritu, is back in his native Mexico for family tale Bardo after two American hits - Birdman (2014), which won the Golden Lion and best film Oscar) and The Revenant (2015), which snagged a long-awaited Oscar for Leonardo DiCaprio.
+Another Venice regular, Alejandro Gonzalez Inarritu, is back in his native Mexico for family tale Bardo after two American hits - Birdman (2014), which won the Golden Lion and best film Oscar, and The Revenant (2015), which snagged a long-awaited Oscar for actor Leonardo DiCaprio.

 Venice has a key advantage over its main rival, Cannes, since the French festival is partly run by cinema owners who refuse films from streaming services.